 Just a quick update concerning my SenseCam project.
 I have finally gotten around to porting my SenseCam software from the old J2ME version on my k850i to an Objective-C version for the iPhone 4.
-I effectively had to do a complete rewrite from the ground up, but the development work only took about two weeks… Hankering to read the remainder of “SenseCam On The iPhone?”
-Click here!
+I effectively had to do a complete rewrite from the ground up, but the development work only took about two weeks… Need to get the remainder of “SenseCam On The iPhone?”
+Click on this link!

 Cats are highly efficient machines for converting food in to sleep.

-When you wanted to squeeze that little bit of extra speed out of the hard drive data transfers from your workstation the easiest option was to install a RAID array, some motherboards have them built-in by default, like the one on my main workstation at the office, or they come as add-in cards such as… Looking to read the rest of “Internally Parallel SSD Drives?”
-Click on this link!
+When you wanted to squeeze that little bit of extra speed out of the hard drive data transfers from your workstation the easiest option was to install a RAID array, some motherboards have them built-in by default, like the one on my main workstation at the office, or they come as add-in cards such as… Looking to read the remainder of “Internally Parallel SSD Drives?”
+Use this link!

 At the recent BayCon Science Fiction & Fantasy convention held in San Mateo California I had the pleasure of being moderator on several panels, one of these, which took place on Sunday afternoon, was "The Top Ten Gadgets That Changed The World."
-I captured notes on my laptop and recorded audio with my Olympus DS-40… Yearning to read the rest of “Top Ten Gadgets That Changed The World?”
-Click here!
+I captured notes on my laptop and recorded audio with my Olympus DS-40… Thirsting to read the remainder of “Top Ten Gadgets That Changed The World?”
+Use this link!

 25 places to find eInk in the near future and 10 places that you won’t.
 Driving back from a commencement address I had just given I was intrigued by how long it would take for eInk to become so ubiquitous that we will no longer think about.
-How long until we start seeing eInk everywhere?… Click to read the rest of “eInk Everywhere?.”
+How long until we start seeing eInk everywhere?… Click here to continue reading the remainder of this post

 A couple of weeks ago I was pondering this idea whilst cleaning out my ears in the shower.
-Is there a way, I am wondering, if it is possible to play a tone through an ear piece, and have a microphone, also embedded in the ear piece, monitor the reaction of the ear as it… Thirsting to get the rest of “Ear Muscles – Navigate By Listening?”
-Click this!
+Is there a way, I am wondering, if it is possible to play a tone through an ear piece, and have a microphone, also embedded in the ear piece, monitor the reaction of the ear as it… Click here to continue reading the rest of this post

 I’ve been pondering this for a while now.
 I think that Microsoft OneNote really needs a wiki like plug-in that allows you to see previous versions of a page.
 It’d also be great if OneNote could work with a Wiki.
 I mean really work with a Wiki properly.
-I’m not thinking of the so-so solutions… Need to read the remainder of “Is There A OneNote Wiki Plug-in??”
-Click this link!
+I’m not thinking of the so-so solutions… Looking to read the rest of “Is There A OneNote Wiki Plug-in??”
+Click this!

 Just a thought.
 When will we start seeing eInk displays with a backlight?
 And when will we start seeing transparent eInk displays?
 And when will we see our first full-size, road-side eInk advertising billboard?
-Maybe if you work for a company that keeps shuffling you from department to department you could have an eInk business… Click to read the remainder of the article
+Maybe if you work for a company that keeps shuffling you from department to department you could have an eInk business… Click here to read the remainder of “Thoughts about eInk displays.”